6.8.4 Political Negotiation

 As described at the start of this chapter, a politician’s role is to act as an intermediary between the population, the services that it requires, and other political entities (6.1.2).
 Politicians must reconcile differing viewpoints, so negotiation is fundamental to their effectiveness.
 The previous section examined the importance of communication between people and politicians, to highlight the issues for which negotiation is necessary (6.8.3), and the negotiation process itself is examined in more detail below.

-Earlier sections in this chapter have described different aspects of negotiation:
+Earlier sections in this chapter have described different scenarios in which political negotiation takes place:

 ● Voting in a democracy is one method for balancing the views of different segments of the population (6.3.2).
 Decisions may be needed on specific issues, though, without waiting for an election or change of government.